artikcloud/tutorial-python-sdksample/README.md

-# ARTIKCloud Python tutorial
+# ARTIK Cloud Python SDK starter code

-The tutorial uses the [ARTIK Cloud Python SDK](https://github.com/artikcloud/artikcloud-python).
+This sample code sends and gets a message to and from ARTIK Cloud.
+It uses the [ARTIK Cloud Python SDK](https://github.com/artikcloud/artikcloud-python) to make REST API calls.

 ### Prerequisites
 * python 2.7+, 3.5